Panasonic GH5 vs Sony A5100

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GH5 has an electronic viewfinder (3680k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the A5100 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Panasonic GH5 and Sony A5100 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GH5 and the A5100 is in-body image stabilization (IBIS).
-The GH5 reduces the risk of handshake-induced blur with all attached lenses, while the A5100 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The GH5 reduces the risk of handshake-induced blur with all attached lenses, while the A5100 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GH5 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).